Limmen/csle/README.md

 ### **Simulation System**

 CSLE includes a simulation system for executing reinforcement learning algorithms and simulating Markov decision processes and Markov games.
-It is built in Python and can easily be integrated with standard machine learning libraries.
+It is built in Python and can be integrated with standard machine learning libraries.

 ### **Management System**